titomazzetta/adesa-website/README.md

 3. **Custom Domain**:
    - In Vercel dashboard, go to "Settings" → "Domains"
-   - Add your GoDaddy domain
+   - Add your GoDaddy domain (e.g., odessa.world)
-   - Update GoDaddy DNS records as instructed
+   - Change nameservers to ns1.vercel-dns.com and ns2.vercel-dns.com
+   - Wait 2-4 hours for DNS propagation

 4. **Upload Audio File**:
-   - In Vercel dashboard, go to your project
-   - Navigate to "Settings" → "Functions" → "Upload Files"
-   - Upload `Interdimensional Fiume(Ambient Fiume).mp3` to the public folder
+   - Audio file is included in the repository and automatically deployed
+   - No manual upload needed

 ## 📁 Project Structure